vidurb/miranj-calendar/README.md

          return 'Y-m-d H:i:s';
      }
 `

-Run the command `php artisan migrate` to set up the database tables.

-Run the command `php artisan db:seed` to seed the database with data from HasGeek's repo.

 The app should be ready to run.
 Navigate to the URL mapped to the project - it may be relative to the server's primary URL depending on how you symlinked the `public` folder.